nazar-pc/CleverStyle-Framework/docs/quick-start/WYSIWYG-wrapper-elements.md

-In CleverStyle CMS WYSIWYG editor is optional and provided by third party component.
+In CleverStyle Framework WYSIWYG editor is optional and provided by third party component.
 However, interface for that is defined and doesn't depend on exact component used.

 There are 4 wrapper elements that convert underlying `textarea` or other block element into WYSIWYG editor:
 * `cs-editor`